Allergies and Pruritus in Cats

 Can I have the itching treated without the expense of diagnostic testing?

 Symptomatic drug therapy can help to reduce itching.
-Steroids, such as prednisone tablets or steroid shots, are often employed to stop the itch.
-However, without addressing the underlying cause, the itching will return.
+Steroids, such as prednisone tablets or steroid shots are often employed to stop the itch.
 Long term use of steroids can result in many health problems.
-This is the reason that we encourage diagnosis of the underlying cause of the allergy and more specific or less potentially harmful treatments.
+Sometimes other drugs, such as cyclosporine, are used to decrease itch in cats.
+However, if the underlying issue is not identified and addressed, the itch will return, and frequently gets worse with time.
+This is the reason that we encourage diagnosis of the underlying cause of the allergy and search to find more specific or less potentially harmful treatments.